 - Inspect the slide out for proper seal.
-If realignment is necessary, please contact an Authorized Newmar Service Center. - Inspect the exterior rubber slide out seals and apply a UV inhibitor, such as 303 Protectant. - Rotate tires as recommended by the tire manufacturer. - Check all gas appliances for proper operation. - Have the propane system inspected by a qualified technician. - Lubricate the moveable parts on the entrance step. - Check the wheels and lug nuts for cracks, and check the torque of the lug nuts.
+If realignment is necessary, please contact an Authorized Newmar Service Center. - Inspect the exterior rubber slide out seals and apply a UV inhibitor, such as 303 Protectant. - Rotate tires as recommended by the tire manufacturer. - Check all gas appliances for proper operation. - Have the Propane system inspected by a qualified technician. - Lubricate the moveable parts on the entrance step.